-Despite Joe Biden’s clear victory in the November 2020 presidential election, President Donald Trump has continued to lean on baseless claims of voter fraud to falsely insist he won — claims that have had catastrophic results.
+Despite Joe Biden’s clear victory in the November 2020 presidential election, former President Donald Trump continued to lean on baseless claims of voter fraud to falsely insist he won — claims that have had catastrophic results.

 In the months after the election, the White House reportedly moved to purge officials who did not support Trump’s attempts to remain in power and attempted to burrow loyalists into career positions.
 Trump fired Defense Secretary Mark Esper and Cybersecurity and Infrastructure Security Agency Director Chris Krebs — the latter after he and his agency forcefully denied election fraud claims.